sodadata/docs/soda-cloud/dataset-scan-schedule.md

 # Adjust a dataset scan schedule

 By default, Soda Cloud conducts a scan of each dataset in your data source according to the schedule you set when you configured the data source connection.
-If you wish, you can set a scan schedule specific to an individual datasest.
+If you wish, you can set a scan schedule specific to an individual datasets.
 For example, you can specify a more frequent scan schedule for a dataset that changes often.

 ![onboarding-scan-schedules](/assets/images/onboarding-scan-schedules.png){:height="350px" width="350px"}